 Question: How many plots will be available to me each month?

-Answer: Everything you have seen previously will be available to you so long as you remain a member.
+Answer: Everything that has been produced to date will be available to you so long as you remain a member.

 Our writers send in plots as they get them finished, then we will upload a stack of plots to the website as our schedule allows us to do so.

-It varies, because we give our writers the flexibility to produce according to the time they have available to do so.
+It varies, because we give our writers great flexibility to produce according to the time they have available to do so.

 All of our writers create plots for us, when they want to take a break from writing their own novels.